 One of the symptoms of chronic fatigue syndrome is the inability to sleep.
 The pineal hormone melatonin is an essential factor in the circadian rhythm regulation and therefore affects sleep patterns.
 Melatonin levels begin to increase as the day turns to night and then decrease in the second half of the night.
 The environmental light-dark cycle basis is essential for synchronizing circadian rhythms.
 Melatonin insufficiency may be a risk factor for sleep disorders in CFS patients.
 Based on this information, researchers think CFS patients may be able to use melatonin to reduce sleep irregularities (x).
 As a supplement, take 1 to 3 mg of melatonin powder before bedtime.
 Consult a doctor before taking the supplement and follow their dosage instructions.

-Studies show that valerian root is a potential treatment for sleep disorders—insomnia, for example—that may develop as a result of chronic fatigue syndrome.
+Studies show that valerian root is a potential treatment for sleep disorders—insomnia, for example—that may develop as a result of the syndrome.
 Researchers estimate that 30 to 40 percent of adults have trouble sleeping.
 Valerian root may be an effective method to manage sleep disorders and improve sleep quality (x).
 Take 300 to 600 mg of valerian root extract powder at least two hours before bedtime, unless a physician advises against it.

 Found naturally in meat, fish, eggs and dairy products, Vitamin B12 is popular for its energy-boosting effects.
 It helps promote healthy nerve cells and can also convert carbohydrates into energy.
 Studies show that it may help improve disorders that affect sleep-wake rhythm (x).
 The recommended dosage for Vitamin B12 powder is 100 to 200 mg a day unless a doctor recommends a different dosage.